 Method 2: Install AnyDesk via Extrepo

 Extrepo is a repository management tool that simplifies adding external repositories to Ubuntu.
 It handles GPG key imports and repository configuration automatically, making it a convenient alternative to manual setup.
+This method is particularly useful if you manage multiple third-party repositories, as extrepo provides consistent handling for all of them.

 Install and Configure Extrepo